 What Is A Trademark Attorney?

-A trademark attorney’s job is to help their clients protect their brands.
-Businesses are in the strongest position to protect their brand if they think about brand protection pre-launch or shortly after their launch.
-Our firm's seen many companies make the error of spending tens of thousands of dollars on merchandise and putting in hours of marketing time only to find out they can't use their preferred name.
-Intellectual property protection is a key element for startups - especially those that heavily rely on brand recognition to drive customer engagement.
-You can save time and legal costs by calling us to conduct a clearance search prior to launching your brand.
+Protecting brands is a trademark attorney’s primary role.
+Companies are in the strongest position to protect their brand if they think about brand protection pre-launch or shortly after their launch.
+Our firm's seen many companies make the mistake of spending tens of thousands of dollars on merchandise and putting in hours of marketing time only to find out they can't use their preferred name.
+Intellectual property protection is a key element for startups - especially those that heavily rely on brand recognition to drive user engagement.
+Give us a call if you want to lock down your company’s name with federal trademark protection.

 The Top Three Areas Small Businesses Need Trademark Support